Choosing a Program

 February 15 is the deadline for students who plan to study abroad during the fall semester.
 September 15 is the deadline for students who plan to study abroad during the spring semester.

-Applicants will be notified of results by within 4 weeks of receipt of a complete application.
+Applicants will be notified of results within 4 weeks of receipt of a complete application.
 After notification, students have 1 week to accept or decline the one offer each student will receive to a specific partner school.

-If you’re interested in studying abroad on a BBA exchange program for a fall or spring semester, you MUST attend an information session before you meet with BBA International Programs.
+If you're interested in studying abroad on a BBA exchange program for a fall or spring semester, attend an information session before you meet with BBA International Programs.
 These information sessions (conducted each semester at new BBA Orientation) are designed to answer any questions you may have and provide basic information on what you need to do in order to go abroad!

 Before the meeting, you should: